emmt/YOIFITS/README.md

 ws = oifits_load(filename);
 ```

-where `ws` is the *handle* to manipulate the contents of the OI-FITS file and
+where `ws` is the *handle* to manipulate the contents of the OI-FITS file and `filename`
-`filename` is the name of the OI-FITS file.
+is the name of the OI-FITS file.

 OI-FITS data is stored in a collection of FITS header data units (HDU).
-This
+This structure is
-structure is reproduced by the plugin where a data-block correspond to a FITS
+reproduced by the plugin where a data-block corresponds to a FITS HDU.
+In order to access
-HDU.
-In order to access the OI-FITS contents, you have to select a specific
+the OI-FITS contents, you have to select a specific data-block.
+For instance, you can loop
-data-block.
-For instance, you can loop over all the data-blocks of the handle
+over all the data-blocks of the handle `ws` with:
-`ws` with:

 ```c
 for (db = oifits_first(ws); db; db = oifits_next(ws, db)) {